flowchart LR

 | External labour market scan | Demographics, education output, competitor poaching |

-- HR plans dissociated from business strategy — the most frequent and most damaging barrier.
+- HR plans dissociated from business strategy — the most damaging.

 - Inertia — last year’s headcount becomes this year’s plan by default.

-- Volatile environments in which forecasts age within months — though it is precisely such environments where planning matters most.
+- Volatile environments in which forecasts age within months.

 Job analysis is the process of collecting, examining and recording information about the contents of a job and the human attributes needed to perform it.
-Its two outputs are the job description — a statement of duties, responsibilities and reporting relationships — and the job specification — a statement of the qualifications, skills and personal traits required (flippo1984?; decenzo2010?).
+Its two outputs are the job description (statement of duties) and the job specification (statement of qualifications).

 | Element | Concerned with | Output |